Egzon has never visited a foreign country. He hasn’t even been to the place where people say he comes from.

 English sample translation

 “Thanks to its two narrators, You Won’t Walk Alone is a book for both girls and boys.
 Like the best children’s and YA literature, it also offers a passage for the adults to enter the painful phase of young people growing up. (…) Juuli Niemi’s language is beautiful, and sometimes the narrator’s thoughts fly high up to the sky in order to examine the lives of the protagonists.
 The book is cinematic, its scents and flavours charm the reader. (…) [The protagonist] Ada would want to be in the light.
 Young adults must be in the light and they must be heard.
 We see young people on the street, in public transport, in advertisements and in the news, but it requires courage to face their minds.
 It takes courage to accept diversity.
-Juuli Niemi brings these young people to the center, and makes them important in a compassionate way.” – Actress and Singer Vuokko Hovatta, who chose in 2016 the winner of Finlandia Award for the Best Children’s and YA Book
+Juuli Niemi brings these young people to the center, and makes them important in a compassionate way.” – Actress and Singer Vuokko Hovatta, who chose the 2016 winner of the Finlandia Award for the Best Children’s and YA Book

 “Juuli Niemi has written a wonderful book.
 You Won’t Walk Alone is simultaneously a poetic and gentle description of first love and a rough story about families and the relationships between parents and child, and a realistic story of young people nearing the end of school.
 Niemi has perfectly grasped the feeling of things happening for the first time – and even the second time. (…) the story is interesting, multi-dimensional and delicately told.
 Both first love and first time are so wonderfully terrible.
 Niemi is not gentle with her characters but in the end she clears the road of debris for ”new things, and people, to come along.” – Kirjavinkit